Flight MH17 shot down by Russian-built Buk missile, Dutch report says

 However, Hennadiy Zubko, head of a separate probe by Ukraine, said Ukrainian authorities had followed the established procedure.

 “All the recommendations from the ICAO (International Civil Aviation Organization) were carried out ...
-Ukraine closed its airspace below 9,750 meters (32,000 feet),” he told journalists in Kiev.
+Ukraine closed its airspace below 9,750 metres (32,000 feet),” he told journalists in Kiev.

 The British pilots’ union BALPA called for states and operators to share accurate information on where it is safe to fly.